Inter-American Foundation: Fellowship program

 The IAF has periodically supported academic field research on grassroots development since 1974, providing fellowships to doctoral students, post-doctoral researchers, master's degree candidates and, between 1991 and 1995 a few outstanding Latin American and Caribbean grassroots leaders awarded the Dante B. Fascell Inter-American Fellowship to pursue independent study.
-The IAF is not currently funding fellowships.

-Organizational structure
+As of April 30, 2024, the IAF is funding fellowships in partnership with the Social Science Research Council.

+Leadership

 The Inter-American Foundation is governed by a bipartisan board of directors appointed by the president of the United States and confirmed by the U.S. Senate.
 Six members are drawn from the private sector and three from the federal government: employees of agencies of the United States concerned with inter-American affairs, the United States Executive Director of the Inter-American Development Bank, or the Alternate Executive Director of the Inter-American Development Bank.
 A president, appointed by the board, serves as the Inter-American Foundation's chief executive officer.
 The current President & CEO is Sara Aviel.
-Previous presidents have included Paloma Adams-Allen (2017-2021), Robert Kaplan (2010-2017), Larry Palmer (2005–2010), David Valenzuela (2000–2005), George Evans (1994–1999), William Perrin (1990–1994), Deborah Szekely (1984 to 1990), Peter Bell (1980–1983), and William Dyal (1971–1980).
+Previous presidents have included Paloma Adams-Allen (2017–2021), Robert Kaplan (2010–2017), Larry Palmer (2005–2010), David Valenzuela (2000–2005), George Evans (1994–1999), William Perrin (1990–1994), Deborah Szekely (1984 to 1990), Peter Bell (1980–1983), and William Dyal (1971–1980).

+Board of Directors

+The board of directors is composed of nine members, appointed by the president of the United States with the consent of the United States Senate.
+Of these, six members are appointed from private life, and three members from among officers and employees of U.S. agencies concerned with inter-American affairs or either the U.S. Executive Director or Alternate Executive Director of the Inter-American Development Bank.
+All members shall be appointed on the basis of possessing an understanding of and sensitivity to community level development processes.
+No more than five members may be affiliated with the same political party.
+Members are appointed to terms of six years, but they may continue to serve on the board until a successor is confirmed.

+The President designates one member to serve as chairperson and one member to serve as vice chairperson.
+A majority of the members of the board constitutes a quorum.